nickBaxter08/network-security-dashboard/README.md

 - Export findings as a PDF report
 - Auth so a hosted version can save per-user scan history
 - Binary-protocol verification for RDP/SMB

+## DISCLAIMER
+Anthropic's Claude put all of this code together as you see it, none of this was written by hand